What is Cryptocurrency?

 About Bitcoin

 Bitcoin is the world’s first, most popular, and most valuable cryptocurrency.
-It was launched in 2009 by an elusive figure known as Satoshi Nakomoto.
+It was launched by an elusive figure known as Satoshi Nakomoto on January 3rd of 2009, and its first transaction occurred on January 12.

 The Bitcoin network’s code is designed so that there will only ever be 21 million BTC in existence.
-Currently, there are almost 19 million in circulation and the last bitcoin is expected to be mined in 2140.
-The fact that there is a limit to the number of bitcoins to exist makes it scarce.
+Currently, there are about 19 million in circulation and the last bitcoin is expected to be mined in 2140.
+The fact that there is a limit to the number of bitcoins to exist makes it a scarce resource, but because a single bitcoin can be divided into thousands of smaller denominations - called satoshis or sats - it will continue to be a usable currency even if owning a single bitcoin is prohibitively expensive.

-As confidence and trust in bitcoin grow, demand grows alongside it as more people decide they want to invest.
-The price of bitcoin is determined by the economic principles of supply and demand.
-This means that as demand increases, then the price per BTC is also increased.
+As confidence and trust in Bitcoin grow, demand grows alongside it as more people decide they want to invest.
+The price of Bitcoin is determined by the economic principles of supply and demand.
+This means that as demand increases, then the price per BTC is also increases.

 Bitcoin is often referred to as digital gold because like gold, it is scarce and needs to be mined - although that mining process does look pretty different.

 It is essential to research which coins are best suited for your needs before purchasing cryptocurrency.
-With over 5,000 different cryptocurrencies available, likely, the vast majority of them will never be useful or profitable.
-Fortunately, CoinFlip has whittled down the long list of cryptocurrencies to just ten that we believe are the most valuable and reliable.
+There are thousands of cryptocurrencies available, but the vast majority of them will never be useful or profitable.
+Fortunately, CoinFlip has whittled down the long list of cryptocurrencies to a handful that we believe offer value and reliability.
 To learn more about these coins and what makes them useful, click here.

 Before purchasing cryptocurrency, you will need to have a crypto wallet.
 For more information about crypto wallets, check out this article with everything you need to know.
 You can also get a CoinFlip non-custodial wallet here.

 There are numerous ways to purchase cryptocurrency.
-Some of the most popular methods are online through cryptocurrency exchanges or in person at a Bitcoin ATM.
-With CoinFlip, you can buy crypto at one of our Bitcoin ATMs, online with a debit or credit card, or by bank transfer
+With CoinFlip, you can buy crypto at one of our Bitcoin ATMs, online with a debit or credit card, or by bank transfer.

 Cryptocurrency and blockchain technology have the potential to revolutionize the way we do banking.
 These new technologies help streamline transactions, reduce the risk of fraud, and create more equitable financial systems.